Claude Code — Goals, Loops, Memory, and Terminal Agents

 This is the question most people have, and the honest answer is: it depends on your comfort level and the task.

-Many developers use both.
+Many developers use more than one.
 Cursor for daily work where they want to see what's happening.
-Claude Code for heavy lifting where they need the AI to think deeply about complex problems.
+Claude Code or Codex for heavier work where they need the AI to reason across the repo, follow project instructions, use tools, and prove the result.

-You might be thinking, "I'm a vibe coder, not a terminal expert.
+You might be thinking, "I'm an AI builder, not a terminal expert.
 Is this for me?"

 Maybe not today.
 But here's why you should know about it: